JFLTx/color-time/README.md

 ## To do

 * Create new matrices for mixing colors.
-Current matrix is a linear set from 0 to 1 (sorta).
+Current matrix is a linear set from 0 to 1.
 * Add export of color values by selecting div elements.
 * Make full-screen color swatches look awesome.